 The school will not accept affidavit forms or notarized affidavits obtained from the custodial parent giving care and custody to another individual.
 The student must be living with the parent(s), court appointed legal guardian or person having legal custody full time, as a permanent resident or with a legal guardian who can provide verifiable documentation that they are contributing to a "substantial degree" to the support of the child.
 If a divorce has been granted, the decree will state which parent has legal custody.
 If the decree awards joint custody and each parent contribute in "substantial degree" to the child's support while they have custody, then the residence in which the child resides on a regular basis determines the legal residency of the child for school attendance.
-In order to determine legal guardianship or legal custody, the parent or guardian will be asked to provide a copy of the divorce decree indicating which parent has custody, a copy of the court order granting legal guardianship or a legal power of attorney.
+In order to determine legal guardianship or legal custody, a copy of the court order granting legal guardianship or a legal power of attorney.
 When the issue of whether a parent, legal guardian or custodial parent is contributing to a "substantial degree" to the support of the child, health insurance coverage forms and IRS end-of-year tax statements from the previous calendar year may be requested.